-There’s no doubt that as children grow older, they want to live on their own, and in order to do so, they must leave their homes.
+There’s no doubt that as children grow older, they want to live on their own, and to do so, they must leave their homes.
 The place, which was once very lively, has now become dull.
 As the house becomes an empty nest, this can be difficult for the elderly partners.

 Related Articles: 7 PREPARATIONS TO MAKE BEFORE MARRIAGE

 Acceptance is the only thing that can help you get through this period.
 You can always stay in touch with your children now that technology has advanced.
-True, you may not have enough time, but know that your children are safe and doing well for themselves.
+You may not have enough time, but know that your children are safe and doing well for themselves.
 You should be a proud parent.
 Aside from that, focus on yourself.

 Films About Couples Growing Apart

 Here is a list of films about couples growing apart that have stood out in the last decade.

 The harrowing “Blue Valentine” by Derek Cianfrance isn’t so much about a relationship in crisis as it is about a marriage in free fall and how two essentially good-hearted, well-intentioned young people managed to sink so low into an abysmal pit of mental and emotional abuse.

 Richard Yates’ novel “Revolutionary Road,” a rather neglected book that saw new life at the turn of the century, is a sort of Mount Everest of troubled-marriage books, and Sam Mendes’ film adaptation isn’t perfect; it’s a wrenching and handsome attempt.